-Samples of injectate were obtained from the Company's Kaimiro-O wellsite by the Council on 20 November 2020 and 10 June 2021.
-The samples were sent to Hills on the same day for physicochemical analysis.
+Samples of injectate were obtained from the Company's Kaimiro-O wellsite by the Council.
+No sample could be collected during the first biannual sampling round on 23 November 2022, as the pump within the bore was out of commission and there is no conduit on the wellhead to enable access for an alternate sampling method.
+A sample was obtained during the second biannual sampling round on 1 June 2023.
+The sample was sent to Hills on the same day for physicochemical analysis.
 Injectate at this site is sourced from a groundwater abstraction bore located at the wellsite.
 Samples are therefore used to assess any changes in groundwater quality and the composition of injected fluids at this site.
 All other wellsites are sampled by the Company, or a third party on behalf of the Company, and the results are submitted to the Council monthly.

 The results of the sample analyses collected by the Council at the Kaimiro-O wellsite are included below in Table 4.
-The range of results provided by the Company over the review period, are included in Table 5 to Table 8.
+The range of results provided by the Company over the review period, for all other sites are included in Table 5 to Table 8.